ccowens/wordpress-blog-posts-taxonomy/README.md

 ### R ###

-For this example batch file, I use the command-line script runner from the free open source [R statistical computing language](https://www.r-project.org/), but usually I just use the [free open source version of RStudio](https://www.rstudio.com/products/RStudio/#Desktop) for working with R.
+For this example batch file, I use the command-line script runner from the free open source [R statistical computing language](https://www.r-project.org/), but usually I just use the [free open source version of RStudio](https://www.rstudio.com/products/RStudio/#Desktop) for working with R interactively.

+## The Result

+### Sheets within the Output Excel File

+- Main
+- Posts by Category
+- Category Count
+- Posts by Tag
+- Tag Count

+### Columns in the Main Sheet

+- Post title
+- Summary (from excerpt)
+- Date published
+- Categories
+- Tags
+- Path part of the URL

+## Notes

+There's no standard way to set what should be the meta description for a post in Wordpress that would be findable in the XML export file.
+SEO plug-ins have there own ways.
+In the example I've used the excerpt:extended tag, because it's based on a standard optional feature.

+I know I could use the list of post URLs and just scrape that actual meta description tag, but that would require a lot of banging away at the site that I would prefer to avoid.
+Also it assumes a meta description always exists.